mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 TODO: Photo of Retail box, open, closed

 Our contract manufacturer did a great job on the box.
-It's not going to grab your eye if you saw it on the shelf at Best Buy, but it feels like reasonable packaging for professional networking hardware.
+It's not going to catch your eye if it was on the shelf at Best Buy, but it feels like reasonable packaging for professional networking hardware.

-If someone were to make a TinyPilot unboxing video now, I'd be proud to watch them open our packaging.

 ## Lessons learned